DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/BILLING/Community-and-Disability-Care.md

 ### Billing Capping limits

--   Capping limits are the amounts specified by the government as the maximum annual or lifetime amount that can be charged of a particular type of fee such as means tested fees or income tested fees.
+-   Capping limits are the amounts specified by the government as the maximum annual or lifetime amount that can be charged of a particular type of fee, such as means-tested fees or income-tested fees.
 -   If the ‘allow charge beyond capping limits’ is set to yes, then the billing will continue even if the cap has been reached.
 -   When the parameter is set to No, the billing will end when the capping limit has been reached.
 -   Prior to generating the billing journal, ensure the capping limit setup has been completed for the client (Path: **Care services  All Customers  Set up  Capping limits setup)